NHOQA/OpenWRT_Mesh/README.md

 Based pretty heavily on the work done by the guys at ATAK HQ  https://atakhq.com/en/manet/openwrt Gives data access to ATAK in excess of what is available with the Meshtastic forwarder plugin.
 Have successfully send location, markers, test and pictures through ATAK with this hardware.
 The built in ICE plugin for voice also works, but I have not purchased the licenses to do any extended testing
-Currently I have not found an integrated voice solution.
-Potentially Larix broadcaster?
+Currently I have not found an integrated voice solution that doesnt require purchasing a license.

 I am certainly no networking guy, this is a process I've pieced together and may not be the best way to do this.
 This is just what I've done to get a functional mesh running.
 This was written for a Pi 4b with 4GB of memory with an Alfa AWUS036ACM external dongle.
 I'm using the 2.4 ghz band for these units.
 General process should apply to any pi